Here's a sample of our volunteer opportunities:VIEW AS

 The PACT Volunteer Program is staffed with volunteers that aid PACT Social Workers with a variety of tasks for their PACT patients.
 Some of these tasks include research, runs to the community to pick up items for patients, calls to providers offices (scheduling, advocacy), calls to patients/family members, connecting patients to necessary resources.

 PACT Volunteers must be able to commit to 8 hours/week, for a minimum of 3 months.
+We operate during regular business hours, 9am-6pm.
 Prior to volunteering, you will be need to be medically cleared through Mount Sinai Hospital.